 It’s not often you get to work in a giant basket.
+But this is one of the world’s strangest buildings.

 No town likes a basket quite like Dresden in Ohio.
 And no person liked baskets quite like Dave Longarberger.
 He and his family have been producing handcrafted maple baskets since the 1920’s.
 As well as tapping into the demand for woven party baskets, he also dreamt up the idea of running the growing business from the world’s largest replica of one.